 Fort Mountain Gahuti Trail: the hike

-Departing the falls, the trail quickly begins a sharp ascent, rising from the ferny, mossy, waterfall-filled valley.
-The Gahuti Trail departs the yellow-blazed Big Rock Trail at 2.6 miles, turning right to follow orange blazes over a wooden bridge spanning a creek.
+Departing the waterfall, the trail begins a sharp ascent, climbing from the ferny, mossy, waterfall-filled valley.
+The Gahuti Trail turns right at 2.6 miles, following orange blazes over a wooden bridge spanning a creek.

 The route intersects Fort Mountain’s white-blazed Goldmine Trail twice, and then reaches campsite #2 at 4.7 miles.
 The trail catches a stunning view of Chestnut Knob and a nearby, towering ridge from an overlook at 5.1 miles.
-Departing the overlook, the trail hikes elevation gain toward the Fort Mountain Park entrance before crossing the paved entrance at 5.6 miles.
+Departing the overlook, the trail climbs to the park entrance, crossing Fort Mountain’s paved road at 5.6 miles.
 The trail winds along a ridge before plunging elevation toward Mill Creek, turning west to follow the creek’s banks through a cover of dense rhododendron.

 More Fort Mountain hiking adventures

-Stay the night in the park and extend your adventure!
+Extend your adventure!
 Stay the night at one of the park’s campsites, or overnight in one of the Fort Mountain’s beautifully renovated cabins.

 Then hike the Fort Mountain Lake Trail on the shores of the park’s glassy lake, paddle the lake’s calm waters by kayak or canoe, or hike the Fort Mountain Trail to a mysterious, ancient serpentine stone wall, a restored 1930s fire tower, and one of the best mountaintop views in North Georgia.
 And find more ways to play in this stunning mountaintop park with our Fort Mountain State Park destination guide.

 34.778950, -84.70553 // N34 46.737 W84 42.332